vipulyaara/Foodie/README.md

 ### Improvements
 * I did not have enough time to work on the UI.
 Styling and theming are not as good as they should be.
 I was working on a scene using motion layout but could not complete it.
 * I did not work enough on location and permission frameworks.
+Permission feedback handling is poor.